muddlebee/nft-avatar-generator/README.md

-# NFT Avatar Generator 🎨
+# AI Avatar Generator 🎨

 An AI-powered avatar generator that creates unique, customizable digital avatars using cutting-edge artificial intelligence.
 Built for the **Google AI Hackathon**, this application leverages Google's nano-banana model via Replicate to transform trait selections into one-of-a-kind avatar variations.